brett8883/DJI_Super-Patcher/readme.md

     **It is always the responsibility of the pilot to fly safely and to know local regulations.**
 ***************************************************************************************************************************
-### Unlocks the limit for waypoint missions
+### Unlocks the max distance limit for waypoint missions

 - DJI has limited the length of waypoint missions to 5000 meters on factory firmware.
-Super-Patcher raises the limit to 128000 meters
+Super-Patcher removes this limit.

 *NOTE: A third party app such as Litchi may be needed to upload waypoint missions longer than 5000m.
-The way the DJI Go 4 app is set up it may not allow a mission greater than 5000m to be uploaded to the aircraft regardless of the firmware limit being removed.*
+The way the DJI Go 4 app works it may not allow a mission greater than 5000m to be uploaded to the aircraft regardless of the firmware limit being removed.*
 ***************************************************************************************************************************

 ### Enable Galileo satellite reception by default